 In order to enter the above key into the TXT field, divide it into multiple strings using quotation marks:

 Now add both strings to the same data field for the TXT record.
-Do not include spaces between the strings.
+Be sure to include a space between the strings.

 5. Click Save to commit the changes.